 Rate and decide

-Not all students of a foreign business language will start on the same terms and at the same level.
-Some may have a little experience with foreign language, for others it may be the beginning of an adventure.
+Not all students of a foreign business language course will enter at the same level.
+While some might come in already having limited experience with the language in question, for others it may be the beginning of an exciting and rewarding adventure.

-When a language teacher knows the needs of students and prepares for the course, he has the chance to meet the expectations of business students.
+When a language teacher intimately knows the needs of their students and prepares accordingly, he or she has the best chance to meet their expectations.